kdbock/artbeat-app/packages/artbeat_profile/artbeat_profile_README.md

 ## Overview

 The `artbeat_profile` module is the comprehensive user profile management system for the ARTbeat Flutter application.
-It handles all aspects of user profile functionality including creation, editing, viewing, social features, achievements, discovery, and advanced profile customization.
+It handles all aspects of user profile functionality including creation, editing, viewing, social features, achievements, discovery, advanced profile customization, and **secure payment processing with enhanced fraud detection**.
 This guide provides a complete walkthrough of every feature available to users.

 > **Implementation Status**: This guide documents both implemented features (✅) and planned features (🚧).
 Recent major updates include new profile models and services for customization, activity tracking, and analytics.